justshiftjk/Auditing-Smart-Contract/README.md

 In this scenario, a group of developers submitted the `VulnerableLenderPool.sol` contract to an auditing firm for evaluation.
 The auditing firm conducted a thorough review and produced a comprehensive report highlighting all the vulnerabilities present in the `VulnerableLenderPool.sol` contract.
 Subsequently, the identified vulnerabilities were addressed and patched in an enhanced version of the contract, known as `SecureLenderPool.sol`.
 This improved contract is designed to eliminate the security weaknesses and enhance the overall security of the lending pool.

+For a clearer understanding of the contents of each contracts, please consult our [Auditing Project Documentation](CONTRACTS.md).

 ## Features

 ### Smart Contract Auditing